Kaspar Anton Karl van Beethoven

-Kaspar Anton Karl van Beethoven (baptized 8 April 1774 – 15 November 1815) was a brother of the composer Ludwig van Beethoven.
+Kaspar Anton Karl van Beethoven (baptized 8 April 1774 – 15 November 1815) was a German clerk and a brother of the composer Ludwig van Beethoven.

 Youth

 Kaspar van Beethoven was born in Bonn, the second son of Johann van Beethoven and Maria Magdalena Keverich.
 He lost his mother at age 13 when she died on 17 July 1787.
 He trained as a music teacher.

 Career

 In 1794, Kaspar moved from the family home in Bonn to Vienna, where Ludwig had moved not long before.
 Ludwig's biographer Thayer suggests that Ludwig at first helped him financially and also helped him in finding pupils.
 Soon he was self-supporting.
 Kaspar also tried his hand at musical composition, though he never reached any level of eminence in this area.

 In 1800, Kaspar began working as a clerk in the Department of Finance.
 Also at this time he worked closely with Ludwig, serving as a part-time secretary and managing his business relations with music publishers.
 In this respect he is judged to have done a poor job; the publishers who dealt with him found him arrogant and tactless.
 Here is an example of the sort of letter he wrote to publishers (in this case, to the publisher Johann André in Offenbach):